SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-09-19-unity-porting-and-the-book-competition.markdown

 [![ width=](/Images/wordpress/2014/10/FrontCover-234x300.png)](/Images/wordpress/2014/10/FrontCover.png)

-&nbsp;

 And **three** lucky winners stand a chance to win **3 e-copies** of this book.
 Keep reading to find out how you can be one of the Lucky Winners.

-&nbsp;

 ### Overview:

-&nbsp;

-&nbsp;

-&nbsp;

 - Learn the advanced features of Unity 2D to change and customize games to suit your needs
 - Discover tips and tricks for Unity2D’s new toolset
 - Understand scripting, deployment, and platform integration with an example at each step
 - Get a whole life-cycle overview of game development, from advanced scripting, monetization, marketing and deployment

-### &nbsp; **How to Enter?**
+###   **How to Enter?**

 All you need to do is head on over to the [book page](https://www.packtpub.com/game-development/mastering-unity-2d-game-development) and look through the product description of the book and the sample chapter, then drop a line via the **comments below this post to let us know what interests you the most about this book**.
 It is that simple.

 Winners will get a digital copy of the book.

-&nbsp;

 ### **Deadline**

-#### The contest will close on **Sunday 5th October,&nbsp;**** &nbsp;**Winners will be contacted by email, so be sure to use your real email address when you comment!
+#### The contest will close on **Sunday 5th October, ****  **Winners will be contacted by email, so be sure to use your real email address when you comment!

-> This deadline gives enough people the chance to enter and for the 2nd edition of the book to be published. &nbsp;Any queries comments or feedback on the title as well as announcements and news, then just pop over to the [book’s forum here on my blog](http://bit.ly/MasteringUnity2DForums "Mastering Unity 2D Game Development forums")
+> This deadline gives enough people the chance to enter and for the 2nd edition of the book to be published.
+Any queries comments or feedback on the title as well as announcements and news, then just pop over to the [book’s forum here on my blog](http://bit.ly/MasteringUnity2DForums "Mastering Unity 2D Game Development forums")

 # Lots of Fun